fredriktre/ApprenticeDocumentation/README.md

 I want to continue on with doing these things in the future as well.
 Not that I have forgotten my earlier goals, but being able to make design into code is something I need to know.

+07.03.2023

+It's been about a month, and here is the update:

+  I haven't really touched React Native since last month sadly.
+It's only been about 2 weeks, but still.

+  I have expanded my knowledge about tailwindcss and firebase, getting better and better bit by bit.

+  https://querymessenger.web.app/ just got finished, and it is live!
+I am actually a bit proud of it even if it's simple.
+It only took about a week to make after all.

+  I have finished the first version of my family's page.
+Just need to get it online.
+I am, however, really dissatisfied with the result.
+So I will redesign and redo the whole page.
+This time with more functionality and better design.

+  Other than that, I am looking to make a couple different projects going forward.
+We will see what happens.